 plaintiff and H.L.
 Rupert of Newark, for the defendant.

-New 7/24/03 Found by co-coordinator Martha, in the newspaper "The Hornellsville Herald, Wednesday, October 19, 1892."
+Found in the newspaper "The Hornellsville Herald, Wednesday, October 19, 1892."
 News from elsewhere in the Finger Lakes that might be helpful to Wayne County researchers.
 Hornellsville is in Steuben County, New York State.

 An 18 year old son of George Helfman of Ovid attempted suicide by hanging Thursday afternoon.
 He was discovered in time to be resuscitated.